Sleeped32/BrookesSem2/Business Accounting/Ass 2/Research.md

 # Microsoft Dynamics 365 Business Central

-Microsoft surveyed their customers on their
+**Microsoft surveyed their customers on their struggles with common challenges:**